Chapter 3:

 A voice was whispering my name loudly, but I didn't want to wake up.
 I was having a dream; I was getting married to Kaori Katsuragi.

-It was in a church, there was a procession, and she was wearing a beautiful wedding dress.
-When I lifted her veil over her head, her gorgeous red hair and deep blue eyes stared back at me with a smile.
+We were in a church, in the middle of a procession, and she was wearing a beautiful wedding dress.
+When I lifted her veil, she smiled back at me.
+That gorgeous red hair.
+Those deep blue eyes.
 It was the happiest moment of my life.

 "You may kiss the bride."